 - Tasting Notes: Hops, smoke, crisp

 Germany’s 14th-century Aecht Schlenkerla brewery is the world’s preeminent producer of rauchbiers, or smoked lagers, that are aged “in the same caves that they’ve used for centuries,” says Colm Kirwan, a partner at The Jeffrey, a New York City beer bar.
 Instead of smoked malts, this golden lager gains its gentle smoldering quality from the brewery’s copper kettles and house yeast.
-The lager drinks clean and brisk, the smoke omnipresent yet never overpowering.
+The lager drinks crisp and brisk, the smoke omnipresent yet never overpowering.
 The beer “feels like history in a glass,” Kirwan says.

-Best Light: Miller Lite
+Miller Lite Lager Beer

 - Region: Wisconsin